samgilmore/firebase-cloud-functions/README.md

 # Plaid Firebase Cloud Functions
 Testing and deploying Plaid functions using Firebase Cloud

-## Three Endpoints to achieve Transactions List
+## Three Endpoints to retrieve Transactions List

 ### "createLinkToken"
 • Creates a new link token with unique user ID